mikewlcheung/TrierWorkshop/Airlines/AirlinesDemo.md

 ```

 # Mixed-effects model
 * A mixed-effects model is fitted to account for the nested structure of the data.
-The seasonal variation is approximately accounted for by considering the data nested within *Month*, *Day of Month*, *Day Of Week*, while geographical differences is approximately accounted for by considering the data nested within *origin* and *destination* airports.
+The seasonal variation is approximately accounted for by considering the data nested in *Month*, *Day of Month*, *Day Of Week*, while geographical differences is approximately accounted for by considering the data cross-classified in *origin* and *destination* airports.

 ## Read and process data from the database
 * Since it takes some time to process large data, the database has been stored as an R object.